-Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Notes:
+Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period)

-(b)(c)(d)(e)(f) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires the FOD ensure that all pat-down searches are conducted in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs and ICE policy, including consideration of officer safety.
+(b)(c)(e)(f) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires, "The FOD shall ensure that all pat-down searches are conducted in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs and ICE policy, including consideration of officer safety.
 Where operationally feasible, an officer of the same gender as the detainee will perform the pat down search.
-Every detainee shall undergo a pat down search for weapons and contraband before being placed in a hold room.
-A pat down search shall be performed even if another agency or other ERO personnel report completing one prior to the detainee's arrival at the ERO facility or transfer of custody.
-This policy further requires the FOD ensure when the pat down search indicates the need for a more thorough search, an extended search (i.e., strip search) is conducted in accordance with ICE policies and procedures, including that all strip searches and visual body cavity searches are documented; cross-gender strip searches or cross-gender visual body cavity searches are not conducted except in exigent circumstances, including consideration of officer safety, or when performed by medical practitioners; and visual body cavity searches of minors are conducted by a medical practitioner and not by law enforcement personnel.
-Policy 11087.1 also requires the FOD ensure that detainees are permitted to shower (where showers are available), perform bodily functions, and change clothing without being viewed by staff of the opposite gender, except in exigent circumstances or when such viewing is incidental to routine hold room checks, or is otherwise appropriate in connection with a medical exam or monitored bowel movement under medical supervision.
-The FOD will also ensure that ERO personnel of the opposite gender announce their presence when entering an area where detainees are likely to be showering, performing bodily functions, or changing clothing.
-The FOD shall also ensure that ERO personnel do not search or physically examine a detainee for the sole purpose of determining the detainee's gender.
-If the detainee's gender is unknown, it may be determined during conversations with the detainee, by reviewing medical records (if available), or, if necessary, learning that information as part of a broader medical examination conducted in private, by a medical practitioner.
-During interviews with the ISSA security staff, the search training was discussed.
-Each staff member detailed their search training and the respectful and professional procedures to be followed whenever conducting searches.
-All indicated that they are never allowed to strip search or perform a body cavity search on a detainee.
-They also indicated their training included the requirement that all cross-gender pat searches only be conducted after reasonable diligence to find a staff of the same gender for a male detainee, and under exigent circumstances for a female detainee.
-These interviews further indicated that these searches are allowed under those circumstances, but they are rarely conducted and would be documented, including documenting the circumstances and conditions requiring the search.
-They also indicated that there is always a male and female security staff member assigned to each shift.
-They confirmed that if they were to enter into one of the holding rooms in which there were cross-gender detainees present, they would announce themselves prior to entering. (b) (7)(E)
+The FOD shall ensure that when pat down searches indicate the need for a more thorough search, an extended search (i.e., strip search) is conducted in accordance with ICE policies and procedures, including that: All strip searches and visual body cavity searches are documented; Cross-gender strip searches or cross-gender visual body cavity searches are not conducted except in exigent circumstances, including consideration of officer safety, or when performed by medical practitioners; and visual body cavity searches of minors are conducted by a medical practitioner and not by law enforcement personnel.
+The FOD shall ensure that ERO personnel do not search or physically examine a detainee for the sole purpose of determining the detainee's gender.
+If the detainee's gender is unknown, it may be determined during conversations with the detainee, by reviewing medical records (if available), or, if necessary, learning that information as part of a broader medical examination conducted in private, by a medical practitioner."
+The search training policy was discussed with three DOs and one SDDO assigned at the ADHR during their interviews.
+They informed the Auditor that all searches are performed in a professional manner and never to determine a detainee's gender.
+They stated if a detainee's gender is unknown each would follow the procedures outlined in the 11087.1 policy.
+They also indicated their search training included the requirement that all cross-gender pat searches only be conducted after reasonable diligence to find a staff of the same gender for a male detainee, and under exigent circumstances for a female detainee.
+In both these cases the pat search would be documented.
+They also confirmed that detainees arriving at ADHR are pat searched on arrival.
+If a detainee needed a more thorough search, it would be a strip search which would be documented, including the reason for the search.
+They also indicated that there is typically a male and female ICE staff member available during shift.
+They stated that in cases where there wasn't the same gender staff member available for the pat search the wand metal detector would be used.
+The DOs and SDDO also indicated body cavity searches are not performed at ADHR and that any detainee requiring this type of examination would be transported to the Grady Memorial Hospital (GMH) to be conducted by medical staff.
+The Auditor was provided written documentation that no cross gender pat searches or strip searches were conducted during the audit period.
+The Auditor reviewed the Search training on the ERAU SharePoint, for ICE staff, and was provided search training documentation for each ICE staff member assigned at ADHR.
+The training curriculum cover all requirements within the standard.